Skip to content

 Why this exists

 When a standard AI system fails, you get one error : the model hallucinated / was biased / repeated itself.
-You cannot tell which cognitive capability actually broke, and fixing it usually means re-prompting and hoping.
+You cannot tell which cognitive faculty actually broke, and fixing it usually means re-prompting and hoping.

 What is in v0.1.0